Mahgabin18/Inheritance/README.md

 # Inheritance
 Inheritance of animals
-// this project inheritants from the base classes into derived classes
+// this project inherits from the base classes into derived classes